Part 1: DIGITAL PRODUCTS: QUICK-TIME VIDEO TUTORIALS + BLUES HARP TAB SHEETS FOR INSTANT DOWNLOAD

 For players of all levels, I give you a series of foundational principles for successfully amplifying your harp and getting that full, rich, ballsy Chicago/West Coast sound made popular by Little Walter, Big Walter, Paul Butterfield, Kim Wilson, and many other classic and contemporary players.
 I talk about mics, cupping techniques, speaker cone size, even and odd harmonics, solid state vs. tube (valve) circuitry, and the importance of overdriving every stage of the mic/preamp/poweramp/speakercone chain.
 Using my collection of vintage Fender, Premier, and Kay amps as evidence, I explain the magic of small-magnet speakers and show you the way in which speaker configuration affects the amp's sound and playability.
 Every amp has an ideal operating range, above which it feeds back but below which it refuses to sing; I show you how to dial this in.
 Note: this item is a zip file consisting of a long (56 minute) video plus an article I wrote for The American Harmonica Newsletter in 1993 entitled "Getting the Big Sound: Adam's 10-Point Guide."

 Overblowing is an advanced technique that is just beginning to make its presence felt in the world of blues harmonica.
 Jazzman Howard Levy showed us the way back in the 1980's, but few blues players followed his lead.
 Carlos del Junco was one; I was another.
 Both of us were actively deploying overblows in blues contexts by 1990.
 Chris Michalek followed soon after.
 These days, Jason Ricci is the foremost exponent of the overblowing approach in an amplified context, and younger players such as R.J.
-Harman and Jay Gaunt make it clear that the technique is here to stay as one key element of a contemporary blues harmonica approach.
+Harman and Jay Gaunt make it clear that the technique is here to stay as one key element of a contemporary blues harmonica style.
 If you're looking to investigate the world of overblowing from a blues player's perspective, then this zip file is the high-octane fuel you need.
 This collection gives you a focused lesson--video and tab(s)--on five songs.
 One of them ("Sunday Drive") is straight ahead amped-up blues; three are jazzy blues variants ("Blue Monk," "Watermelon Man," "Tenor Madness"), and one is a jazz standard ("St. Thomas").
 NOTE: This collection is for ADVANCED INTERMEDIATES, and especially for those who are already capable of making an overblow or two.
 Although it will supply you with a few tips for HOW to overblow, the primary purpose of these lessons is to show you how to INCORPORATE overblows into blues harmonica playing.

 "Raw Beginners Start Here": For absolute novices.
 If you were my private student and you showed up for your first lesson with a harmonica that you'd just purchased (or that somebody had just given you), I'd spend most of our first hour together showing you the basics: How the harmonica is put together; how to hold the harp; how to play single notes; how to play your first scale; and how to troubleshoot several basic problems that raw beginners always confront.
 The difference is, a private lesson would cost $60.
 This 48-minute video costs $4.
 Please hit the link below and check out the free preview on the upper left side of the Tradebit product page: